 Do Swedes and Danes understand each other?

-Looking at a 2021 study by the Nordic Council, it looks like Danish people understand Swedish a lot better than vice-versa, but overall there aren’t many who can speak and/or write each other’s language in either country.
-They do however speak English with each other around as much as their native language, and thus avoid any communication issues.
+Danish people understand Swedish a lot better than vice-versa, but overall few can speak and/or write each other’s language in either country.
+They do however speak English with each other around as much as their native language, avoiding any communication issues.

 40% of Danes agreed with the statement “It is easy to understand Swedish”, while only 23% of Swedes agreed with the statement “It is easy to understand Danish”.

 But that’s not the only way Swedes and Danes communicate with each other.
 Let’s look at English proficiency in the two countries: